Internship

 hq 229.png

 An internship is a structured and supervised work experience designed to provide individuals, often students or recent graduates, with practical exposure to a particular industry, job role, or field of study.
-It serves as a bridge between academic learning and real-world application, allowing participants to gain hands-on experience, develop relevant skills, and explore potential career paths.
+Allowing participants to gain hands-on experience, develop relevant skills, and explore potential career paths, the Internship acts as a bridge between academic learning and real-world application,

 Internships can be offered by various organizations, including companies, non-profits, government agencies, and startups.
 They can vary in duration, ranging from a few weeks to several months, depending on the organization's requirements and the nature of the work involved.